 You can’t really go wrong with booze-infused meat dishes, so we’re incredibly excited to serve Cider Can soy-glazed duck this June.
-Alternatively, for a cheaper boozy alternative, try this Mojito grilled chicken that brings Caribbean twist to your meal.
+Alternatively, for a cheaper boozy alternative, try this Mojito grilled chicken that brings a Caribbean twist to your meal.
 Both recipes are best served with zesty flavoured rice and/or a tomato based salad.

 Recipes involving cooked fruit can often be tricky and doesn’t always tickle every person’s fancy!
 But, this Grilled peaches with grappa recipe will provide the sweet finish every BBQ craves.
 Simply whack the peaches on the grill few minutes and serve with your favourite non-dairy creamy alternative you like.

 What goes down better than cheesecake?
 Apricot cheesecake bars!
 Taking just 20 minutes to make and easy to prepare in advance, for guests avoiding ice-cream and ice lollies, these cheesecake bars are a worthy alternative.

 Transport your taste buds to the Tropics with this Coconut Margarita.
 If the Islands’ aren’t exotic enough for the BBQ then switch it up with this Southern American descent of a drink, Mango plum sweet tea.